margaretfoster/SubjectToChange/README.txt

-Subject to Change takes event-level news articles from the UCDP GED and aggregates them for non-state actors.
+Subject to Change takes event-level news articles from the UCDP GED and creates a group-year

 It then runs a Structural Topic Model on the corpus of news snippets associated with each group.
 The output is aggregated at the group-year and produces an analysis of underlying trends.